lubomilko/blockie/doc/src/usage.rst

 ===================================================================================================

-Similarly to the :ref:`basic operations <tgt_auto_fill_basic>`, the values in a data dictionary can also perform additional operations described in the following list:
+Similarly to the :ref:`basic operations <tgt_auto_fill_basic>`, the values in a data dictionary can also perform additional operations described in the following sections.

 Setting a block content as is